bahmed98uk/SortingProject/README.md

 **Model-View-Controller** and the **Factory Design Pattern**.

-I also implemented **exception handling** and **JUnit tests** in this project in order to test various parts of my project and log specific errors where required.
+I also implemented **exception handling** and **JUnit tests** in this project in order to test various parts of it and log specific errors where required.

 For future variations of this project, I would like to implement more